computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 __"Let's create something that your users will love."__

-In many ways, thoughtbot is the canonical example of a good software consulting company.
+thoughtbot is the canonical example of a good software consulting company.
 They set the standard for how a consultancy can [contribute to open source](https://github.com/thoughtbot), [externalize business processes](https://thoughtbot.com/playbook), [launch products](https://formkeep.com/), and [do good client work](https://thoughtbot.com/work/tile).
-The simplicity of thoughtbot's designer/developer organization is evidence that a consultancy doesn't need to become a bureaucracy to scale to multiple offices and hundreds of developers.
-I think it's important that the engineering and design culture at thoughtbot is on par with Facebook, Google, and other 'top tech companies'.
-A consultancy that sits at the same table as top startups will be important signifier of the maturity of the industry.
+The simplicity of thoughtbot's designer/developer organization structure is evidence that a consultancy doesn't need to become a bureaucracy to scale, and the quality of the company's engineering and design culture puts it on par with par with Facebook, Google, and other 'top tech companies'.

 ### Standard Library